Mozer/wav2lip_extension/README.md

 Original Rudrabha/Wav2Lip model was built for low res vids and is fast.
 There are other lipsync models like Wav2LipHD or Wav2Lip GAN or SadTalkerVideo but they are times slower.

+## News
+2023.11.21 Caching for face detection.
+Generation speed for cached vids is now almost 2x faster (2 seconds for a short answer, 10 seconds for 11 second long input audio)

 ## Requirements:
 - nvidia GPU with 6+ GB VRAM